Motorcycling Ireland

-The motorcycle racing is growing in popularity, in 2019 Mondello Park international circuit is hosting 26 motorcycle racing days, compared to 11 car racing days.
+Motorcycle racing is growing in popularity, in 2019 Mondello Park international circuit hosted 26 motorcycle racing days, compared to 11 for car racing.
 Nonetheless, spiraling event insurance costs caused reduction of events in 2017.

+In 2023, insurance costs more than tripled with clubs unable to afford it which has led to most MCI activities in 2023 being cancelled.

 Controversies

 In 2016 Motorcycling Ireland blocked a beach race from taking place in Portmarnock on 22 May by submitting an objection to the Fingal County Council, who initially have approved the event.
-Motocross clubs promptly reorganized the event to an Open Grass Track event in Ballough Lusk, Co.
-Dublin the following weekend.
+Motocross clubs promptly reorganized the event to an Open Grass Track event in Ballough Lusk, County Dublin the following weekend.

+EGM 2023

+After all members of the board were stood down after an EGM due to a vote of no confidence, a new board was appointed on 19 July 2023, they are: